Atracsys/SlicerAstmPhantomTest/README.md

 The module relies on several parameter files to accomodate for the hardware used.

 ## Pointer file<a name="pointerFile"></a>
-Located in `AstmPhantomTest\Resources\ptr`, this parameter file contains the maximum tilt angle (`MAXTILT`) beyond which the pointer manufacturer does not guarantee tracking.
+Located in `AstmPhantomTest\Resources\ptr`, this parameter file contains the maximum tilt angle (`MAXTILT`, in degrees) beyond which the pointer manufacturer does not guarantee tracking.
 This value typically depends on the type of tracking technology and that of the fiducials/markers attached to the pointer.
 The parameter file also describes the pointer rotation axes (`ROLL`, `PITCH`, `YAW`) **in the coordinate system of the pointer**.
 This information allows a correct interpretation of the pointer rotations with respect to the tracker as well as a correct orientation of the 3D pointer model in the display.
+Finally, the file contains the pointer height (`HEIGHT`, in mm) to accomodate for pointer tracking while the phantom nears the top of the working volume.
+This consists in placing the top target location for the phantom ([`TL`](#wvFile)) with a downward offset of `HEIGHT` + the elevation of the highest divot (e.g, #47) from the central divot ([`CTR`](#phantomFile)).
+If `HEIGHT` is set to 0, then there is no compensation.

 ## Working volume file<a name="wvFile"></a>
 Located in `AstmPhantomTest\Resources\wv`, this parameter file contains various information:
-- the coordinates of the locations that the phantom should be placed at in the working volume.
+- the coordinates of the various locations that the phantom should be placed at in the working volume.
 Beside the center location (`CL`), all other locations lie at the edges of the working volume, as described in the ASTM standard.
 The four other locations are placed on the outer boundaries of the back plane. `BL` is located at the bottom, `TL` at the top, `LL` at the left and `RL` at the right.
 All these coordinates are expressed in the referential of the tracker.

 ![Locations](/readme_img/wv_locations_light.svg#gh-light-mode-only)
 ![Locations](/readme_img/wv_locations_dark.svg#gh-dark-mode-only)